Petit-Rocher, New Brunswick: History

-On January 1, 2023, Petit-Rocher amalgamated with Beresford, Nigadoo, Pointe-Verte and all or part of ten local service districts to form the new town of Belle-Baie.
-The community's name remains only for address purposes.
+As part of New Brunswick’s local governance reform, Petit-Rocher amalgamated with Beresford, Nigadoo, Pointe-Verte, and surrounding local service districts to form the town of Belle-Baie on January 1, 2023.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Petit-Rocher had a population of 1954 living in 890 of its 963 total private dwellings, a change of from its 2016 population of 1897.
-With a land area of 4.52 km2, it had a population density of in 2021.
+In the 2021 Canadian census, Petit-Rocher recorded a population of 1,954 residents living in 890 of its 963 private dwellings, representing a slight increase from the 2016 census.
+With a land area of 4.52 km², the population density was 432.2 people per square kilometre.